 A key aspect to discuss is the Fair Credit Reporting Act (FCRA).
 It not only regulates the consumer credit information but also gives guidelines regarding who is authorized to access the credit reports.
 This law has existed since 1970 and validates the credit information that each of the credit reporting agencies provides.
 It has specific guidelines on the information collected (bill payment history, current debts, past loans, employment information), time of collection of information by credit bureaus, and time span till which they can keep the information with them.
 FCRA also regulates how customers can access their data.
 It gives individuals the following rights regarding their credit information:

 · Access to one’s credit report –

-A credit reporting agency is obliged to provide access to an individual’s credit report on request, twice a year.
-The person needs to present proper identification for gaining access
+A credit reporting agency must provide access to an individual’s credit report on request, twice a year.
+The person needs to present proper identification for gaining access.

-· Protected Access – Access to credit reports is granted only to particular institutions.
-These institutions include banks, insurance companies, and landlords
+It grants only access to credit reports to particular institutions.
+These institutions include banks, insurance companies, and landlords.

-The credit reporting agency is obliged to examine, verify or remove the information on discovering any fraudulent information in the credit report
+The credit reporting agency must examine, verify, or remove the information on discovering any fraudulent information in the credit report

 Credit bureaus have to keep an individual’s medical information private

 Credit bureaus can’t publish personal account numbers or other such confidential information

 · Receive notifications regarding negative credit information